benchmark-urbanism/cityseer-api/docs/src/pages/intro.md

 pip install cityseer
 ```

-Code tests are run against `python 3.9`, though the code base will generally be compatible with Python 3.8+.
+Code tests are run against `python 3.10`, though the code base will generally be compatible with Python 3.8+.

 ## Notebooks

 The getting started guide on this page, and a growing collection of other examples, is available as an Jupyter Notebooks which can be accessed via the [`Examples`](/examples) page.
+The examples include workflows showing how to run network centralities and land-use accessibility analysis for some real-world situations.

 ## Quickstart